 You can deduct your contributions only if you make them to a qualified organization.
 Most organizations, other than churches and governments, must apply to the IRS to become a qualified organization.

 How to check whether an organization can receive deductible charitable contributions.
 You can ask any organization whether it is a qualified organization, and most will be able to tell you.
-Or go to IRS.gov.
-Click on “Tools” and then on “Exempt Organizations Select Check” (IRS.gov/EOSelectCheck).
+You also can check by going to IRS.gov/TEOS.
 This online tool will enable you to search for qualified organizations.